ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/html/html.md

-# How to Deploy a Static HTML Site on Code Capsules
+# How to Deploy an HTML Site to Production on Code Capsules

 Deploy a static HTML site and learn how to host frontend code on Code Capsules.